 - 1. Credit earned from an institution that is not regionally accredited may not be accepted. - 2.
 Official copies of AP or CLEP scores must be provided by the student for evaluation. - 3.
 Acceptance of transfer work toward a degree is subject to the following considerations: - a.
 Courses must be equivalent to PRCC courses in content, description, and length. - b.
-The grade in the transfer course must be a "C" or better.
-If the student's overall transfer average is above 2.00, a grade of "D" may be considered. - c.
+The grade in the transfer course must be a "D" or better. - c.
 Technical or Career transfer work is subject to the approval of the program faculty and the Director of the Career and Technical Education center where the student wishes to enroll.